smeeklai/gizlinebot/README.md

 # update ~/.gizlinebot.toml with the values for
 # GIZLB_LINE_TOKEN and GIZLB_LINE_SECRET from the
 # line developer area Messaging API(https://developers.line.me/)
-# set the config for the SQL parameters
+# set correct the config for the SQL parameters

+# import the SQL Schema from assets/init.sql

 # install ngrok
 # https://ngrok.com/download